 The chlamydial infections can generally be easily diagnosed through a simple urine or swab test, and once diagnosed it can be treated with antibiotics.
 Untreated chlamydia can easily lead to more serious health problems and infertility.
 Please see the diagnosis page for more information.

 If you are under 25 and live in the UK, you can get a confidential chlamydia test through the National Chlamydia Screening Programme.
 People over 25 can visit their local GP or a GUM (genitourinary medicine) or sexual health clinic to organise a test.
-Please use the links on the left to get more info about chlymidia, or click the button to the right to see if you have any of the indications of the infection.
+Please use the links on the left to get more info about chlymidia, or go to the Symptoms page below to see if you have any of the indications of the infection.